Squash bugs, Anasa tristis

 Quick Facts

-• Squash bugs can be a destructive insect pest of winter squash and pumpkins.
+• Squash bugs are native to North America and can be destructive pests of cucurbits, most notably squash and pumpkin.

 Squash bug eggs